Adapted Measure of Math Engagement

 • Statistically validates that the AM-ME measures math engagement works equally well for all students, and examines relationships between math engagement and math achievement

-By intertwining qualitative and quantitative methods, this project will elevate the unique experiences of Black and Latino students’ math engagement and develop the AM-ME to reflect how these students think, feel, and perform in their math courses.
+By intertwining qualitative and quantitative methods, this project will explore Black and Latino students’ math engagement and develop an evidence-based measure that reflects how students think, feel, and perform in their math courses.

 This model of research is rooted in the belief that those served by research should participate in the design of research questions, methods, analyses, interpretations, and action planning.
-The critical aspect of the approach encourages researchers, teachers, and students to investigate ways to better serve the needs of those not benefiting from current practices.
+This approach encourages researchers, teachers, and students to investigate ways to better serve the needs of those not benefiting from current practices.

 Resources and Learnings